-Any questions concerning the District's nondiscrimination and equal opportunities policies, the application of any nondiscrimination law to the District, or the District's discrimination-related reporting and complaint procedures should be directed to the District of Special Education and Pupil Student Services, who is also designated as the District's Title IX Coordinator District's designated nondiscrimination and equal opportunities coordinator.
-The contact information for this position is as follows responsibilities under Title IX and the federal Title IX regulations with the applicable nondiscrimination laws, including coordinating the District's response to any complaint or report alleging noncompliance with, or acts in violation of, any of the applicable laws.
-The role of the District's nondiscrimination and equal opportunities coordinator includes the following designations made pursuant to specific federal requirements:
+Any questions concerning the District's nondiscrimination and equal opportunities policies, the application of any nondiscrimination law to the District, or the District's discrimination-related reporting and complaint procedures should be directed to the Director of Special Education and Pupil Services, who is also designated as the District's Title IX Coordinator.
+The contact information for this position is as follows:

-Danielle Wilke, Director of Student Services School District of Pittsville, 5459 Elementary Avenue, Suite 2, Pittsville, WI 54466 715-884-5233 wilkedan@pittsville.k12.wi.us
+Matthew Sherwood, Director of Special Education and Pupil Services School District of Pittsville, 5459 Elementary Avenue, Suite 2, Pittsville, WI 54466 715-884-2517 Ext.255 sherwmat@pittsville.k12.wi.us

-In his capacity as a Title IX Coordinator, the above identified individual is authorized to The District's nondiscrimination and equal opportunity coordinator has responsibility for coordinate coordinating the District's efforts to comply with the District's
+In his capacity as a Title IX Coordinator, the above-identified individual is authorized to coordinate the District's efforts to comply with the District's responsibilities under Title IX and the federal Title IX regulations.